 A round-up of reviews of Alan Ayckbourn’s classic comedy of manners Absent Friends makes a welcome return to the West End starring The IT Crowd’s Katherine Parkinson, Kara Tointon and Reece Shearsmith.

-"Any budding dramatist could learn a vast amount from the economy and skill with which Ayckbourn sets up the situation.
+REVIEWS ROUND-UP"Any budding dramatist could learn a vast amount from the economy and skill with which Ayckbourn sets up the situation.
 But his craftsmanship and the laughter it generates almost camouflage the acute social observation."

 "Reece Shearsmith hilariously captures the insufferably smug good cheer of Colin, using his bereavement as an excuse to offer crass advice to friends who never really cared for him, and there are many moments in Absent Friends when it becomes physically impossible to stop laughing."